-A sweet Orange Olive Oil Cake recipe with whipped cream frosting and dried Cara Cara orange slices.
-Bake it for the perfect summer birthday cake.
+A sweet Orange Olive Oil Cake with whipped cream frosting and dried Cara Cara orange slices.
+It’s a great sweet and bright dessert, perfect for a birthday or any celebration.

 Cara Cara Orange Olive Oil Cake Recipe